If you are unsure what to ask or even what could be included as part of a celebrant's services, Julia

-This is a tricky question as each state has different peak wedding seasons however in Melbourne where Julia's Celebrancy Services
+This is a tricky question as each state has different peak wedding seasons however in Melbourne where Julia's Celebrancy Agency

 is based, peak times are around October/November and also February through to the end of April.
 You can usually save yourself a bit of money by getting married during Winter or by choosing a cheeky midweek wedding.
 Some Celebrants offer specials at Wedding Expos so check them out if you want to grab yourself a good deal and are in need of a little inspiration.

 Julia's Hot Tip!